J-shw/Menstrudel/PRIVACY.md

 #### Open Source

 This application is open source, and its source code is publicly available on [GitHub](https://github.com/J-shw/Menstrudel).
-You can review the code to understand how it works and verify that no personal data is collected.
+You can review the code to understand how it works and verify that no personal data is collected outside of the application.